JoeIaquinto/cs2963-Lab1/Lab1/lab1.md

 ## Blockly
   Here is my picture of my solution of blockly ![blockly](blockly.png)
 ##Reflection
   I like to brainstorm ideas for convenient solutions to my everyday problems.
-I
+In the hackathon last fall I made a skill for the Amazon Echo to interface with Github's API and tell you things about your repository.
+I'd like to discover more ways to use the Echo and enhance it's functionality.